Automated Fact-Checking for Assisting Human Fact-Checkers: What Technology Currently Offers

-During a recent general election, Full Fact used a fine-tuned BERT model to classify claims made by each political party~\cite{corney:manifestos}, according to whether they were \textit{numerical claims}, \textit{predictions}, \textit{personal beliefs}, etc. This allowed the fact-checkers to rapidly identify the claims most likely to be checkable, hence focus their efforts in the limited time available while voters are making their final decisions.
+During a recent general election, \emph{Full Fact} used a fine-tuned BERT model to classify claims made by each political party, according to whether they were \textit{numerical claims}, \textit{predictions}, \textit{personal beliefs}, etc.~\cite{corney:manifestos} This allowed fact-checkers to rapidly identify the check-worthy claims, and thus to focus their efforts in the limited time available while voters are making their final decisions.

-Social media giants are also working on combating misinformation on their platforms.
-Facebook describes a proprietary tool to identify claims that should be fact-checked~\cite{facebook_fact}.
-The system leverages flags provided by users for a post indicating that it is potentially false.
-Additionally, features from the content of the replies to a post are exploited.
-These signals are part of a machine learning model that predicts whether a post contains misinformation.
+Social media companies are also working on combating misinformation and disinformation on their platforms. \emph{Facebook} described a proprietary tool to identify claims that should be fact-checked~\cite{facebook_fact}.
+They leverage flags by the users for a post indicating that it is potentially false, as well as features from the content of the replies, to predict whether the post contains false information.
 The model is updated using feedback from fact-checkers.

-By rapidly surfacing important checkable claims, these tools can help fact-checkers respond quickly to misleading claims whenever they appear.